 The bill amends the Idaho Medical Freedom Act by changing the chapter heading from "Coronavirus Stop Act" to "Idaho Medical Freedom Act" and revising the short title accordingly.
-It also updates definitions within the act, removing specific references to "coronavirus" and "coronavirus vaccination," and instead introduces broader terms such as "medical intervention."
-The bill prohibits business entities from refusing services or requiring medical interventions as a condition of employment, with certain exceptions for federal law and travel to foreign jurisdictions.
-Additionally, it ensures that schools cannot mandate medical interventions for attendance or employment.
+It also updates definitions within the act, removing specific references to "coronavirus" and introducing broader terms such as "medical intervention."
+The bill prohibits business entities from refusing services or requiring medical interventions, including vaccinations, as a condition of employment or access to services, with certain exceptions for federal law and specific employment situations involving travel to foreign jurisdictions.

 Statutes affected: Bill Text: 73-501, 73-502, 73-503